snowplow/documentation/docs/reusable/javascript-tracker-v2-initialization-options/_index.md

 Server Anonymisation will not work when the tracker is initialized with `eventMethod: 'beacon'` as it requires additional custom headers which beacon does not support.

 This mode will no longer track any user identifiers or session information, and will additionally prevent the Snowplow Collector from generating a `network_userid` cookie and capturing the users IP address.
-The same behaviour described for above for Client side Anonymous tracking also applies.
+The same behavior described for above for Client side Anonymous tracking also applies.

 Setting `stateStorageStrategy` to `cookieAndLocalStorage` or `localStorage` also allows for event buffering to continue working whilst not sending user information when `anonymousTracking` is enabled.
 However for an experience that doesn't use any browser storage (cookieless), set `stateStorageStrategy` to `none`.
 This can be later toggled on, once a user accepts a cookie policy.

 Anonymous tracking can be toggled on and off.
-The methods to control this behaviour are described [here](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracker-setup/additional-options/index.md).
+The methods to control this behavior are described [here](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracker-setup/additional-options/index.md).

 ##### Anonymous Session Tracking